-- 7. Highest Scoring Rule: A game piece can only score in one scoring area and will be scored as if it is in the highest scoring area, as determined by base score without multipliers. - 8.
+- 10. Highest Scoring Rule: A game piece can only score in one scoring area and will be scored as if it is in the highest scoring area, as determined by base score without multipliers.
+A game piece that acts as a multiplier will only multiply in the area that results in the greatest increase in base points for an area, with the exception of the Alarm which may multiply multiple areas. - 11.
 Robot Rule: For the purposes of scoring, a robot is defined minimally as a KIPR Robot Controller with at least two motors or a Create connected to it.
-A robot with 2 controllers counts as a single robot. - 9.
+A robot with 2 controllers counts as a single robot. - 12.
 Final Scoring Rule: The score is determined by final object location, not by how it got there.
-Judges will wait until any scoring objects still in motion have come to rest before scoring a game. - 10.
-Air Lock Rule: A game pieces scores on the Air Lock if it touches the horizontal surface of the Air Lock or follows the Electricity Rule.
-Robots may hold the game pieces in place. - 11.
-Create Rule: A non-Create robot can proceed from its side to the other side as part of game strategy in DE. - 12.
-DE igus[©] Chain Rule: If the igus[©] chain of a team is across the vertical projection of the opponent's side, then it may not touch an opponent's robot or else the team will be disqualified.
-This is regardless if the action is intentional or accidental. - 13.
-DE Field Interference Rule: If a non-robot structure enters the vertical projection of their opponent's side, then the team will be disqualified for that round.
+Judges will wait until any scoring objects still in motion have come to rest before scoring a game. - 13.
+Condition Rule Conditions such as "Stack Height", "Botgal Same Zone as Red PP Ball", and "Alarm Flipped" are not game pieces but final states related to game pieces on the board.

+- 14. Create Rule: A non-Create robot can proceed from its side to the other side as part of game strategy in DE. - 15.
+DE/ DS igus Chain Rule: If the igus C chain of a team is across the vertical projection of the opponent's side, then it may not touch an opponent's robot or else the team will be disqualified.
+This is regardless if the action is intentional or accidental. - 16.
+DE/ DS Non-Robot Structure Rule: If a non-robot structure enters the vertical projection of their opponent's side, then the team will be disqualified for that round.
 See Robot Rule for definition of a robot.
-For example, if the non-structure covers the playing field (Side, Robot Staging, Air Lock, Transporter, Production Staging, Horizontal and Vertical Electrophoresis), blocks any vertical space of the field to deny their opponent access, etc.
+For example, if the non-structure covers the playing field, blocks any vertical space of the field to deny their opponent access, etc. - 17.
+DE/ DS Interference Rules: - a.
+If a robot or portion of a robot intentionally crosses to their opponent's side (not mutual scoring areas) and pulls out or snags wires on their opponents robot, or uses effectors that could damage the robot or the controller, then that team will be Disqualified and lose the match. - b.
+If a robot is intentionally touching the surface of their opponent's side or their scoring areas (not mutual scoring areas) at the end of the game, then the opponent will receive a bonus to their score of 25% of the offending team's score.